MooersLab/latextips/README.md

 You quickly learn to adapt to reading text in this format.
 It might be easier to comprehend because each complete thought is on a separate line.

-The *twautex* package in Emacs eases writing one sentence per line.
+The [twautex](https://github.com/jeeger/twauctex) package in Emacs eases writing one sentence per line.
 It is on GitHub.

 ## Use JabRef to manage a global.bib file

-JabRef.app is a free, open-source Java-based stand-a-lone application for managing and searching your Bibtex library file.
+[JabRef.app](https://www.jabref.org/) is a free, open-source Java-based stand-a-lone application for managing and searching your Bibtex library file.
 JabRep has tools for finding duplicate and damaged entries.
 A JabRef plugin for web browsers is available.
-It will send the bibtex for an article to JabRef and download, relabel, and store in a folder of your choice the associated PDF when the current webpage is for an article on a PubMed, Arvix, or some journal website.
+It will send the BibTeX for an article to JabRef and download, relabel, and store in a folder of your choice the associated PDF when the current webpage is for an article on a PubMed, Arvix, or some journal website.

 I have JabRef configured to relabel the PDF with the citekey.
 My citekey is `FirstAuthorLastNameYearTitle'.